-Though images of decrepit trains slowly trundling across the Italian countryside may still be vivid in the minds of many, rail travel in Italy is now much different from what it once was.
+Though images of old trains slowly trundling across the Italian countryside may still be vivid in the minds of many, rail travel in Italy is now much different from what it once was.

-Some areas of the country are still significantly underserved, but overall national rail services have improved significantly over the past two decades.
+While some areas of the country are still significantly underserved, national rail services have improved significantly over the past two decades.

-With nearly 1,500 kilometres of high-speed line, trains are now faster and more comfortable than ever before.
+With nearly 1,500 kilometres of high-speed line, trains in Italy are now faster and more comfortable than ever before.

 Book well in advance

-While you may be thinking ‘Gee, thanks for the eye-opener, The Local’, this is the single most essential piece of advice you’ll want to follow when booking your train journey in Italy and we can't stress enough how important it is - and how much money you can save.
+While you may be thinking ‘Gee, thanks for the eye-opener, The Local’, this is the single most essential piece of advice you’ll want to follow when booking your train journey in Italy.

 Purchasing tickets at least one month before the date of your trip will not only give you access to lower fares but will also allow you not to miss out on deals or special offers as these are often time-limited or have limited availability.

-Take advantage of deals, but beware the ‘terms and conditions’
+Take advantage of deals – but beware of the ‘terms and conditions’

-Booking in advance will allow you to snap up the best offers, and you’ll find no shortage of those, especially in the warm months.
+Booking in advance will allow you to snap up the best offers, and you’ll find no shortage of those, especially in the summer months.

-Deals offered by national rail operators Trenitalia and Italo may include anything from heavily discounted fares for families or groups of friends to discounts of up to 60 or even 70 percent for people under 29 or day trippers.
+Deals offered by long-distance operators Trenitalia and Italo may include anything from heavily discounted fares for families or couples to discounts of up to 60 or 70 percent for people under 29 and groups.

-But, before going full steam ahead with the purchase, it’s always advisable to check the relevant offers' ‘terms and conditions’ (termini e condizioni in Italian).
+Before going full steam ahead with the purchase though, it’s always advisable to read the small print and check the ‘terms and conditions’ (termini e condizioni in Italian) carefully.

-These conditions can generally be found on the same website page as the deal they refer to and are definitely worth checking beforehand.
+These conditions can generally be found on the same web page as the deal they refer to and are definitely worth checking out beforehand.

 Use price comparison websites to snap up the best fare

-Comparing prices and promotions from different companies is technically something that you could do on your own, but why go to such trouble if someone or, in this case, something else can do it for you.
+Comparing prices and promotions from different companies is technically something that you could do on your own, but why go to such trouble if someone else can do it for you.

-Train fare comparison websites have mushroomed in recent years, with Trainline and Omio being generally considered the most reliable ones in Italy.
+Price comparison websites have grown in popularity in Italy recent years, with Trainline and Omio often considered the most reliable options for train travel.

-They both are intuitive, easy to navigate and are available in a number of different languages, including English.
+Both websites are intuitive, easy to navigate and available in a number of different languages, including English.

 Besides getting immediate access to discounts on future journeys and special membership offers, you’ll also have loyalty points added to your card after every trip, which you’ll be able to cash in in exchange for a free journey after some time.

-People travelling frequently between the two same destinations can also buy 10- or 20-ticket travel packs (known as carnet in Italy).
+People travelling frequently between the two same destinations can also buy 10- or 20-ticket bundles (known as carnet in Italy).
 These can allow for savings of up to 50 percent.

-However, it's always best to check how long the relevant travel pack will be valid for before purchasing.
+However, it's always best to check how long the relevant bundle will be valid for before purchasing (some bundles must be used up within six or 12 months from the date of purchase).

 TrovaunPosto for last-minute tickets